-• 618 Introduction to Business and Finance - Sophomore, Junior, Senior (elective) - .5 credit/semester
+718 Introduction to Business and Finance - Sophomore, Junior (elective) - .5 credit/semester

 This survey course gives students a basic understanding of Business and Finance.
 The course will cover financial planning, credit, risk, and consumer rights and responsibilities, among other topics.
 Focused on both theoretical and practical components of business, students will be required to compose traditional papers as well as complete hands-on projects.
 Emphases will be placed on Global trends, financial markets, marketing, and management.
-This course is open to all interested students and is the first course required for an LSCHS Concentration in Global Business.
+This course is open to all interested students.
+Priority for registration will be given to those students in the Global Business Concentration.